sakuro/exprify/README.md

 :construction: **This project is under active development and not ready for production use.** :construction:

-Exprify is a library for parsing search expressions into abstract syntax trees (AST) that can be transformed into various search backends.
+Exprify is a library for parsing search expressions into abstract syntax trees (AST).
+The AST can be transformed into various formats by implementing a transformer class.

+See [TODO.md](TODO.md) for planned features and improvements.

 ## Features

-- **Flexible syntax support**:
+### Syntax support

+- **Basic Operators**
-  - Space-separated AND keywords (default)
+  - Space-separated AND keywords (default): `ruby gem`
-  - OR operators (`word1 OR word2`)
+  - OR operator: `ruby OR gem`
-  - Negation (`-word`)
+  - Negation: `-deprecated`
-  - Grouping with parentheses (`(a OR b) c`)
+  - Grouping: `(ruby OR gem) -deprecated`
-  - Exact phrase matching with quotes (`"exact phrase"`)
+  - Exact phrase matching: `"exact phrase"`
-  - Named arguments (`since:2024-01-01`)
+  - Named arguments: `since:2024-01-01`

-- **Error handling modes**:
-  - Strict mode: Reports syntax errors
-  - Lenient mode: Preserves as much of the original input as possible

-- **Extensible backend support**:
-  - Transform AST into various search backends
-  - Dependency injection support for custom backends
+### AST transformation

+To use the AST, implement a transformer class by extending `Exprify::Transformers::Base`.
+The transformer visits each node in the AST and converts it to your desired format.

+An example implementation is included:

+- `MailSqlTransformer` (`lib/exprify/transformers/mail_sql_transformer.rb`) - Generates SQL conditions for filtering RFC822 messages

 ## Installation